stuntrally/stuntrally/Readme.txt

 If you want to reassign keys, or have a game controller go to tab [Input] to configure it and test range.

-By default, drive with arrow keys, use backspace to rewind after crashes.
+By default, drive with Arrow keys, use Backspace to rewind after crashes.
 Change cameras with C/X (with shift for main cameras only).
 Cameras can be adjusted in game, by mouse - move mouse to see actions.